Speccery/EP994A/README.md

 # EP994A
-My TI-99/4A clone implemented with a TMS99105 CPU and FPGA.
+My TI-99/4A clone implemented with a TMS99105 CPU and FPGA (master branch).
+Another version of the clone (the latest development in soft-cpu branch) includes my own TMS9900 CPU core written in VHDL.

 See the file LICENSE for license terms.
 At least for now (without contributors from others) the source code is made available under the LGPL license terms.